pharpend/louse/README.md

 ### 1.0

-Proper bash completion. optparse-applicative claims to have it, but it doesn't.
+1. Proper bash completion. optparse-applicative claims to have it, but it doesn't.
 It lies!

-### 2.0
+2. A plugin system.
+This would include support for custom issue tracker APIs.

-A plugin system.
+3. Support for indexing and marshaling to common database software. (the *SQLs).

 ## Schemata